lastingParadox/ff-site/archive-to-markdown/md/ff2/ff2.md

 **Deyner** _(19-Sep-18 10:08 PM)_

 > Well I guess if you could say all the fucked up stuff started when my parents died.
 I was sent into the foster system and probably should've stayed there because no one would want me because of what I am.
 I'm a half-breed technically speaking my existence shouldn't happen
 > because of the conflicting natures and races of the Snow Elves and the Dark Elves.
 You see the Dark Elves are believed to be born from fire while the Snow Elves… well that's self explanatory and because of this one race is always trying to destroy the other and so on.
 When I met my foster family they seemed so nice, I mean they took in a half-breed like me.
 But the moment I got home Jacob..
 No not Jacob, Him.
 Monsters like that don't deserve a name pinned me against the wall and said “Here's what gonna happen you little Knife-Ear (A insult to the Dark Elves because they're considered not Elves.) your gonna do what I when I say or else you get a lashing you hear.
-“Y...yes” I said,
+“Y...yes" I said,
 > LASH
 > I did nothing but tremble in pain and scream.
-“When I address you, you answer with a Sir do you fucking understand.”
-“Yyy..yes S..sir.”
+“When I address you, you answer with a Sir do you fucking understand."
+“Yyy..yes S..sir."
 I say between whimpers of fear.
-“Now get to work” he said before he threw me to the ground and gave me a rag and some water.
+“Now get to work" he said before he threw me to the ground and gave me a rag and some water.
 That's how my life was for the next 3 years until I found something wonderful.
 I had been walking home in my long sleeve shirt, in case you're wondering I wear it to hide the cuts from… nevermind.
 But I was walking home from school thinking about the project where we have to build a pseudo-weapon when I ran into this girl that looked familiar and we tumbled down the hill into the forest.
 > She had white hair, freckles, icy blue eyes, and was about my age the weird part was she was dressed in some of the finest silk I've ever seen yet she's walking down a commoner's pathway?
-“Sorry!” she said.
-I try to quickly say “I..it's fine, it was my fault.”.
-“So what's with the fancy gowns?”
+“Sorry!" she said.
+I try to quickly say “I..it's fine, it was my fault.".
+“So what's with the fancy gowns?"
 I try to say to be casual.
 That when she says “Oh my mother makes me wear them but my name is Theyla!
-What's yours?” she's says with here hand outstretched and a smile on her face in return.
-I say “Mine's Deyner” I then shake her hand but she's just gazing into my eyes and looking as if she's getting up the nerve to say something and then finally says “What's with your eyes they look like a…” She never finishes as I complete her sentence and say “a Dark Elf's… They look like that because I'm half dark elf, I wait for her to freak out and run away but she justs grins and says “That's so cool!”.
+What's yours?" she's says with here hand outstretched and a smile on her face in return.
+I say “Mine's Deyner" I then shake her hand but she's just gazing into my eyes and looking as if she's getting up the nerve to say something and then finally says “What's with your eyes they look like a…" She never finishes as I complete her sentence and say “a Dark Elf's… They look like that because I'm half dark elf, I wait for her to freak out and run away but she justs grins and says “That's so cool!".
 I'm startled that she thinks that being half Dark-Elf is cool most people call me a freak or a mistake, I look around for my stuff having forgotten it that it fell when I realized that we're in the forest.
-“We should probably get out of here.”
+“We should probably get out of here."
 I say in which she nods in return.
 When I stretch my foot I notice I hit something metallic and hard on the floor.
-“What was that?”
+“What was that?"
 I say.
 Before I could investigate any more I was interrupted by a some yelling “Theyla!
 Theyla!
-Where are you!?”
-That's when the girl named Theyla said “Sorry I must leave, See you soon?”
-I stuttered and said “S..Sure.” and then I realize something and say “Wait!
-Your the princess aren't you!?”
-And she just winks at me and says “maybe, See ya soon Deyner!”
+Where are you!?"
+That's when the girl named Theyla said “Sorry I must leave, See you soon?"
+I stuttered and said “S..Sure." and then I realize something and say “Wait!
+Your the princess aren't you!?"
+And she just winks at me and says “maybe, See ya soon Deyner!"

 **Tatsumaki** _(19-Sep-18 10:08 PM)_